filiphric/how-to-start-unflaking-your-tests/pages/03_metabase_visualization.md

 ---
 layout: cover
 ---

 Story #2:
 # Metabase - Visualization

 <!--
-- this one was test flake that inspired the name of this presentation
+- this is a fun one
-- blink and you’ll miss it
-- in fact, I’m going to show you a screenshot from failing and passing test side by side -->
+- I’m going to show you a screenshot from failing and passing test side by side -->

 ---